munch-group/slurm-jupyter/README.md

     bash slurm_jupyter/cluster_config.sh

+It will ask about a lot of information.
+You can just press enter for all of them *except* when prompted for what password you want to use.

 ## Setup on your local machine

 If you have not done that yet, you need to set up your ssh connection to the cluster so you can connect securely without typing the password every time.
 First see if you have these two authentication files on your local machine: